|Other Link||Rent Facility|

 From trails to playgrounds and baseball diamonds, Billericay Park is bustling with activity throughout the year.
 Located at 126th Street and Promise Road tucked just south of Fishers High School, Billericay Park totals 44 acres of diverse recreation area and truly has something for everyone.

 A popular spot for youth baseball, park visitors can hear the crack of the bat on one of eight lighted, regulation baseball diamonds.
-Youth baseball, along with other youth sports, is managed through the S.P.O.R.T.S.
-(Southeastern Program of Recreational Team Sports) organization, a not-for-profit dedicated to providing youth in the Hamilton Southeastern community.
-The park also features a full concession facility, making a fun evening at the ball park during season and tournament play.
+You’ll also find the Mudsock Youth Athletics office that manages the youth baseball league among many others.
+They are a not-for-profit dedicated to providing youth in the Hamilton Southeastern community the opportunity to participate in recreational team sports that promote character development, leadership skills and physical fitness.
+During game nights and game weekends, the park also features a full concession facility, providing ball park experience for the community.

 Billericay Park is also a popular family destination thanks to the free splash pad that runs from Memorial Day through Labor Day.
 The park also features three playground areas and 1.75 miles of nature and multiuse trails.
 The park’s woodland area provides a scenic natural getaway while the perimeter walking trail allows visitors to enjoy ecotherapy in nature.